 Switch image references to use picture elements and AVIF encoded files

-Up to now, image references, eg. [::ImageAlt](img:β:5f39dd4e)
+Up to now, image references, eg. #link("img::5f39dd4e")[::ImageAlt] have functioned like so:

-replacement = f"""`β`β`=html
+replacement = f"""```=html

-<source srcset="{Path(ref_slug).with_suffix(".avif")}" type="image/avif" />
+\<source srcset="{Path(ref_slug).with_suffix(".avif")}" type="image/avif" />

-<img alt="{ref_text}" src="{ref_slug}">
+\<img alt="{ref_text}" src="{ref_slug}">

-, a plugin for the Pillow library I was already using for compressing JPEGs.
+The actual AVIF creation support was added using pillow_avif-plugin, a plugin for the Pillow library I was already using for compressing JPEGs.
+Most of the relevant code is in the process_image_parallel function,

 def process_image_parallel(input_data: Tuple[Path, Path, int, str]) -> None: